 2. PREPARE YOUR BEST STORIES

-Even if you don't have much professional experience, that's okay -- we've all started somewhere.
-Still, we will ask you to give us examples of professional experiences from your past, whether from university or side projects.
-Beforehand, think about situations that you might want to tell us, such us as the most challenging task or project you are most proud of, situations when you worked under tight deadlines, etc.
+Even if you don't have much professional experience, that's okay.
+If you are a fresh graduate, we will ask you to give us examples of comparable professional experiences from your past, whether from university or side projects.
+Think about situations that you might want to tell us about, such as the most challenging task you’ve encountered or the project you are most proud of, situations when you worked under tight deadlines, etc.

-When telling us these stories you may want to include context, what your role was, what actions did you take, and what was the final outcome.
-It doesn't have to be a success story, sometimes we learn best from our failures.
+Try to include some context — what your role was, what actions you took, and the final outcome.
+It doesn't have to be a success story — sometimes we learn best from our failures.

 Keep it conversational, the best interviews feel like a dialogue.
-The length of the interview is limited -- please allow the recruiter to ask all of the their questions and if there's time, you can elaborate more towards the end.
+The length of the interview is limited — please allow the recruiter to ask all of their questions and if there's time, you can elaborate more towards the end.

 Don't worry if you get stuck on a question, the interviewer is there to help you out.